China Jan-Feb exports, imports slump again as global demand falters

 The customs agency publishes combined January and February trade data to smooth out distortions caused by the shifting timing of the Lunar New Year, which this year fell in January.

-However, imports were expected to continue to gradually recover as consumer confidence returns following the removal of COVID-19 restrictions in December.
-Chinese policymakers have consistently cautioned that exports could struggle as the risk of a global recession increases.
+Economists expect imports to gradually recover as consumer confidence returns following the removal of COVID-19 restrictions in December, but they say the slowdown abroad could also hold down the volume of goods coming into China.

-Premier Li Keqiang said on Sunday the government had set an economic growth target of around 5% for 2023.
-Analysts have said foreign trade is likely to drag on economic growth this year.

-Last year the economy was 3% larger than in 2021, badly missing the official target for growth of around 5.5%.
+China's January-February imports of crude oil were down 1.3% on the same period last year, while imports of natural gas fell by 9.4%.
+However, coal and soybean imports jumped on improving domestic demand.

-Signalling that economic recovery was underway, manufacturing activity in China in February expanded at its fastest pace in more than a decade, data from the National Bureau of Statistics showed last week, with rising for the first time since April 2021.
+In February, manufacturing activity expanded at its fastest pace in more than a decade, data from the National Bureau of Statistics showed last week, giving economists cause for optimism.

 Factory activity readings from other Asian economies for February were more downbeat, however, reinforcing views that conditions abroad were more sluggish.